 Later that day, after dinner, we ate some goopy key lime pie and laughed about the vomiting.
 Laughed!
 Not at my daughter, but with her.
 We had gone through a crisis but we were now laughing about it.
 “Linny,” I told her later before tucking her in.
 “I know that was scary but we learn not to panic, because when we do, we can’t think.
 What did mommy do?”
 She smiled shyly and said, “Not puke.”

 Oh, I’m not suddenly jumping off cliffs or letting my kids pet alligators.
 I’m not suddenly fearless or cavalier about anything and I am never complacent.
 But I am learning to let go of the things that I cannot control.
 Sometimes I do my “nervous dance” in front of my kids.
-It looks something like this and it always makes them laugh.
+It’s my little amateur tap dance and it always makes them laugh.
 Sometimes I do it even when they’re not watching, and it makes me laugh.
 Laughter helps a lot, and exercise.
 I swim again!
 I long to do it more.
 And I dance till my body sweats out all the cares of this world.
 I don’t feel invincible.
 But who is?

 When I’m worried about something I don’t pretend that I’m not.
 I don’t hide it when I’m worried, when I’m sad, or when I’m disappointed.
 I don’t hide my tears when tears are called for.
 But I show my kids that I pick myself up and carry on.
 I hope it teaches them resilience.
 When something scares me I’ll do it anyway.
 I hope it teaches them courage.